NCIP/gdc-docs/docs/API/Users_Guide/Getting_Started.md

 **Note:** See [Appendix C](Appendix_C_Using_Third-party-Tools.md) for examples of using these tools.

-## Making calls to the GDC API
+## API Endpoints

-Communicating with the GDC API involves making calls to API endpoints.
-Each endpoint corresponds to specific API functionality.
+Communicating with the GDC API involves making a call to an API endpoint.
+Each GDC API endpoint provides specific functionality, as summarized in the following table:

-The address of the latest version of a GDC API endpoint is `https://gdc-api.nci.nih.gov/<endpoint>`, where `<endpoint>` is the name of the endpoint.

-The address of an endpoint corresponding to a specific major version of the GDC API is `https://gdc-api.nci.nih.gov/<version>/<endpoint>`, where `<endpoint>` is the name of the endpoint and `<version>` is the GDC API version.

-### Examples:

-> Call to the latest version of `status` endpoint: `https://gdc-api.nci.nih.gov/status`
->
-> Call to `status` endpoint of version 0 of GDC API: `https://gdc-api.nci.nih.gov/v1/status`

-## Endpoints

-GDC API functionality is available through the following endpoints:

 | Endpoint | Type | Description |
 | --- | --- | --- |